top of page

 "A Millennial is a person born between the early 1980s and the late 1990s"

-Anxiety has become increasingly prevalent among us millennials, leaving many wondering what exactly is behind the rise.
+Millennial anxiety has become prevalent in recent years, leaving many wondering what exactly is behind the rise.
 I'm going to look at the hidden factors contributing to the higher prevalence of anxiety disorders among millennials and look at the unique challenges faced by this generation.
-By understanding what is behind this rise, we can manage and overcome anxiety in our daily lives.

 Picture this: a young person scrolling through their social media feed, bombarded with perfect images of friends and family living seemingly flawless lives.
 In the background, notifications from constantly pinging, demanding attention and creating pressure to be constantly connected.

-It's no wonder anxiety rates soured among millennials, being that they were the first generation to deal with social media and smart technology!
+It's no wonder anxiety rates soared among millennials, being that they were the first generation to deal with social media and smart technology!

+Technology and anxiety go hand in hand.
 Social media is just the tip of the iceberg.
 Millennials are grappling with pressures and uncertainties like never before.
-Living in a culture of comparison, constantly fearing that they are missing out on something or not succeeding.
+Growing up in a comparison culture, constantly fear that they are missing out on something or not succeeding.
 Academic and career expectations weigh heavily on their shoulders, and navigating the rapidly changing job market is hell.

 The millennial generation will be the last generation to have enjoyed a social media-free childhood.
-The most common technology we experienced was teletext and dial-up internet.
-Although we are blessed to have experienced a childhood without pinging phones, we grew up alongside the internet, therefore we lived through the rapid change and had to deal with the new pressures that we hadn't foreseen or prepared for.
-Now we are more aware of the dangers over overexposure...something we weren't aware of in the early 2000's.
+The most common technologies we experienced were teletext and dial-up internet.
+Although we are blessed to have experienced a childhood without pinging phones, we grew up alongside the internet; therefore, we lived through the rapid change and had to deal with the new pressures that we hadn't foreseen or prepared for.
+Now we are more aware of the dangers of overexposure...something we weren't aware of in the early 2000s.

 With just a few taps on a screen, we can now access an endless stream of information, photos, and updates from friends, family, and strangers.
 While this constant connection may have seemed harmless and even exciting at the time, it has created some dangerous traits, such as:

-• Pressure to constantly compare oneself to others at a time when we were still building confidence in ourselves, as young people
+• Pressure of comparison culture at a time when we were still building confidence in ourselves, as young people

 • A feeling of not "keeping up", even though we were there at the start of it all, there is still a looming feeling of not being with the times and advancing at the same speed.